tablecheck/spa-boilerplate/README.md

 To upgrade this boilerplate and use the latest configuration and dependencies, please run this command and select SPA when asked:

-`npx --legacy-peer-deps -p @tc-react-system/scripts@latest react-scripts init`
+`npx --legacy-peer-deps -p @tablecheck/scripts tablecheck-scripts init`

 ## Support